What the Lords does

 In-depth consideration of public policy

 Members use their extensive individual experience to investigate public policy.
 Much of this work is done in select committees - small groups appointed to consider specific policy areas.
-In the 2015-16 session, House of Lords select committees produced 27 reports on subjects including the process of the UK's exit from the EU, the implications of the Scotland Bill, genetically modified insects and the BBC charter review.
+In the 2016-17 session, House of Lords select committees produced 41 reports on subjects including the Brexit process with six Brexit reports in six days, the 'Great Repeal Bill' and delegated powers, children and the internet and autonomous vehicles.
 Many select committee meetings involve questioning expert witnesses working in the field which is the subject of the inquiry.
 These meetings are open to the public.

 Holding government to account

 Members scrutinise the work of the government during question time and debates in the chamber, where government ministers must respond.
-In the 2015-16 session, members held the government to account with 8,294 oral and written questions and 203 debates on issues ranging from the UK and the EU to treatment of LGBTI citizens worldwide.
+In the 2016-17 session, members held the government to account with 7,380 oral and written questions and 154 debates on topical issues and public policy ranging from the role of libraries and independent bookshops to the impact of Brexit on the NHS and social care.
 The public is welcome to visit and sit in the galleries overlooking the chamber during business.

 What has the Lords changed?